expyriment.stimuli.Video

 property time

-Property to get the current playback time.
+Property to get the current playback time (in seconds).

 unload(**kwargs)